diez/diez/examples/site/examples/web/docs/getting-started/figma.md

 <div class="note">(Be sure to put the URL in double-quotes as shown.)</div>

 ### Setting up your Figma file for extraction
 Your Figma file will need a little bit of set up work to denote which styles you intend to extract.
-Diez intentionally limits the elements you can extract to the set of items you reuse across your Figma projects, libraries, files; i.e. **Components**, **Color Styles**, and **Text Styles**.
+Diez intentionally limits the elements you can extract to the set of items you reuse across your Figma projects, libraries, files; i.e. **Components**, **Color Styles**, **Text Styles**, and **Effect Styles**.

 <div class="aside"><i><strong>Gotcha Warning</strong></i>: Note that your file must have every Figma Style and Figma Component you intend to use instantiated on the canvas.
 This is a current limitation of the Figma API and might change in the future.</div>